Marvel's Shang-Chi still isn't streaming on Disney Plus

 - Shang-Chi's streaming timing may be a strong indicator of how Disney will approach Eternals' streaming release plan.
 Shang-Chi is currently expected to reach Disney Plus immediately after its 45-day window of time in theaters, likely available to subscribers at no added cost -- but it's possible that could change.

 The arrival of Eternals on Disney Plus could come 45 days after its theatrical release, or it could take many months.
-Before the pandemic, new Disney movies would make their way to Disney Plus about five to eight months after they premiered in theaters.
+Way back before the pandemic, new Disney movies would make their way to Disney Plus about five to eight months after they premiered in theaters.
 If Disney returns to that norm, it's possible Disney Plus subscribers could be waiting until summer 2022 to start streaming Eternals.

+But it's more likely that Eternals will become available to stream on Disney Plus much earlier than pre-pandemic norms.